crsandoval/PEP-2020/week_1/README.md

 Throughout this internship we will be using specific tools to work on the research project.
 This is a tutorial to help you install those tools on your computer.
-These include:
+Those tools include:

 1. GitHub
 2. Git